Skip to main content

 08:10 – Students arriving after this time are late and must go to the Reception office to be registered.

-• It is the requirement of the Ministry of Education, Youth and Sport (MOE&S) for parents to complete a Late Arrival Form – these are available at Reception to complete on the day.
+• It is the requirement of the Ministry of Education, Youth and Sport (MOE&S) for parents to complete a Late Arrival Slip– these are available at Reception to complete on the day.

 • Students will receive a Late Slip to give to their Homeroom teacher.
 This ensures that all teachers are aware that students have been registered for safeguarding purposes.